When are tryouts?

 What is the cost?

 Costs are determined each school year based on various cost components including practice gym rental fees as well as insurance, uniforms, league fees, tournaments and other misc. expenses (gym bags, team shooter shirts, sweatshirts, etc).
-For the 2017-2018 season the player cost will be $375.00.
-Parents may decide on fund raising activities to help with costs.
+For the season the player cost will be $375.00.
+Parents may decide on fund raising activities to help with cost.

 Where do you play?